By Glyn Smith Head Gardener at Erddig Hall National Trust Garden

 September is the time to add grease bands to help prevent those annoying codlin moths that cause maggots in the apples.

-Buy your spring bulbs.
+Order or buy your spring bulbs.
 Daffodils, most lilies, snowdrops and autumn crocus can be planted out now.

 September is a good time to sow grass seed.
 Whether just patching bare spots, or making a new lawn, grass seed will germinate quickly whilst there is still some warmth in the soil.